goncalor/old-computer-log/readme.markdown

 Now removing the RAM.
 There are four slots, each with a RAM stick with 8 HM514400BS6.
 This IC has 1 Mwords each with 4 bits.
 Since the system is 32 bits the 8 chips make a complete 32 bit word.
 Therefore each RAM stick has 4 MB, or 1 MDWORD.
 16 MB total on-board.
 Yay!

-With no RAM present the cumputer makes a long beep stops for a bit and does it again.
+With no RAM present the computer makes a long beep stops for a bit and does it again.
 It seems to do this infinitely.
 With only one stick (in BANK 0) the 4 old beeps return.
 Also tried only BANK 3: same result.

 #### 20h